deadmanIsARabbit/typo3_docchecklogin/Documentation/Configuration/ExtensionConfiguration.rst

 Basic
 ===============

-The Basic-Features don't require a Doccheck Login Licence.
+The Basic-Features don't require a DocCheck Login Licence.

 .. _confval-dcParam: